Macker85/World-Cup-Quiz/README.md

 ## Design

-This game was designed to feel as it plays with the background image making a competitive feel to the quiz and also that it is effective on most screen sizes, the colours were chosen to support the thyme of the game being the World Cup with gold for the cup and green for a football pitch.
+This game was designed to play with a competitive feel with the background images drawing out this sense and also that it is effective on most screen sizes, the colours were chosen to support the theme of the game being the World Cup with gold for the cup and green for a football pitch.

 The game is designed with clear distinction for interactive elements via color scheme & hover effects, making it easier for the user to navigate the site and have a familiar feel to the format.